deltachat/deltachat-desktop/README.md

 Follow the instruction on <https://rustup.rs/> to install rust and cargo.

 Then try running `npm install` again.

+If you still get errors look at the instructions in the deltchat-node and deltachat-rust-core README files to set things up **or write an issue**.

 ## How to Contribute